TicketmasterMobileStudio/ticketmastermobilestudio.github.io/_posts/blog/2017-08-21-google-assistant-development-for-android-devs-part-2.md

  - Transaction Sample for API.AI
  - Java conversation sample

-Now the capabilities of the [official Node.js SDK](https://github.com/TicketmasterMobileStudio/actions-on-google-kotlin) can be matched easily in Kotlin & Java (or any JVM language).
-Since this is a port, and the API is nearly identical, one can look at the Node.js docs and examples and easily do the same in Kotlin or Java.
+Now the capabilities of the [official Node.js SDK](https://github.com/actions-on-google/actions-on-google-nodejs){:target='_blank'} can be matched easily by using the [unofficial Kotlin/Java SDK](https://github.com/TicketmasterMobileStudio/actions-on-google-kotlin).
+Since this is a port, and the API is nearly identical, one can look at the Node.js docs and examples and easily do the same in Kotlin, Java, or any JVM language.
 Below is how writing Actions for Google with the unofficial SDK looks.

 ### Actions in Kotlin

+{% raw %}
 ```kotlin
     fun welcome(app: ApiAiApp) =
         app.ask(app.buildRichResponse()